amfang/MAX-Facial-Age-Estimator/README.md

-# IBM Code Model Asset Exchange:Age Estimation with SSR-Net
+# IBM Code Model Asset Exchange: Facial Age Estimator

-The SSR-Net gives Age Estimation from giving an image or video.
-The model first detects human face, then automatically generate feature vector to represent every detected human face.
-The model takes a coarse-to-fine strategy to perform multi-class classification and regression for age estimatation.
-The output of the model provides gender, age, and also bounding boxes of a given image or video.
+This repository contains code to instantiate and deploy a facial age estimation model.
+The model detects faces in an image, extracts facial features for each face detected and finally predicts the age of each face.
+The model uses a coarse-to-fine strategy to perform multi-class classification and regression for age estimation.
+The input to the model is an image and the output is a list of estimated ages and bounding box coordinates of each face detected in the image.
+The format of the bounding box coordinates is `[xmin, ymin, width, height]`.

-The model is based on the SSR-Net model.
-The model files are hosted on IBM Cloud Object Storage.
+The model is based on the [SSR-Net model](https://github.com/shamangary/SSR-Net).
+The model files are hosted on [IBM Cloud Object Storage](http://max-assets.s3-api.us-geo.objectstorage.softlayer.net/facial-age-estimator.tar.gz).
 The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the IBM Code Model Asset Exchange.
+This repository was developed as part of the [IBM Code Model Asset Exchange](https://developer.ibm.com/code/exchanges/models/).

-## Model Metadata

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Training Data | Input Data Format |